joncamp/quicklink2dotnet/QuickLinkDotNet/Examples/README.txt

 Directory		Program Description
 -------------------------------------------------------------------------------
-EyeLogger		Displays a stream of info from the eye tracker device.
+EyeLogger		Displays a stream of info (in a console) from the eye tracker
+				device.

 GazeInfo		Displays a stream of info (on a Windows form) from the eye
 				tracker device.